 Benin’s accounting profession and qualification process mirrors that of France’s major professional accounting body: the Ordre des Experts Comptables.
 Most of Benin’s senior public accountants are trained at the French Trésor Public.
 A former Chamber of Accounts President commented: ‘We don’t have a choice… The French model is the only thing we know; it goes back to our [colonial] past.
 This link is still there and is difficult to cut.’
 This renders Benin’s public and private sector accounting dependent on France for training, examinations, and procurement, especially consultancy, technical assistance and materials (hardware and software).
 Arguably, this maintains France’s domaine réservé.

 Regional legislative bodies, UEMOA and the Organisation pour l’Harmonisation en Afrique du Droit des Affaires (Organization for the Harmonization of Business Law in Africa (OHADA)) establish Benin’s corporate financial framework.
-Progress has been slow in adopting International Financial Reporting Standards (IFRSs).
-Benin adopted OHADA’s standards, which differed from IFRSs, but now OHADA, with WB support, has adopted IFRSs modelled on the French framework and from 2019 Benin is committed to implementing these for listed domestic and foreign companies, and domestic companies making a public call for capital, but not small and medium-sized enterprises.
+Progress in adopting International Financial Reporting Standards (IFRSs) has been slow.
+Benin adopted OHADA’s standards, which differed from IFRSs, but now OHADA, with WB support, has adopted IFRSs modelled on the French framework and from 2019 Benin committed to implement these for listed domestic and foreign companies, and domestic companies making a public call for capital, but not small and medium-sized enterprises.

-UEMOA sets entry requirements for the accountancy profession (Regulation No. 12/2000/CM/UEMOA).
-The Ministry of Finance regulates it in Benin (Law No. 2004-03, 2006) and the only legally recognized professional association is the Ordre des Experts Comptables et Comptables Agréés du Benin (OECCA-Benin).
+UEMOA sets entry requirements for the accountancy profession (Regulation No. 12/2000/CM/UEMOA), which the Ministry of Finance regulates in Benin (Law No. 2004-03, 2006).
+The only legally recognized professional association is the Ordre des Experts Comptables et Comptables Agréés du Benin (OECCA-Benin).
 Membership is mandatory for all accountants.
 Until 2000, qualification often came from the French Odre des Experts Comptables, but from 2000, the UEMOA initiated a three-stage regional qualification following the French model: pass the Diplôme d’Etudes Supérieures de Comptabilité et Gestion Financière, a postgraduate diploma in Accounting and Financial Management; then undertake three-years’ professional experience; and then pass the final exam, Diplôme d’Expertise Comptable et Financière.
-Access to the programme is very restricted (Decision No.2/2017/PJ/DESCOGEF/SP).
+Access to the programme is restricted (Decision No.2/2017/PJ/DESCOGEF/SP).
 UEMOA and OHADA qualifications and French ones are similar (Elad, 2015), which is unsurprising for, according to a senior UEMOA official, French experts wrote both.
 A former Chamber of Accounts President claimed it was inconceivable to initiate government accounting reform without involving French experts or representatives from the French Trésor Public or the Ordre des Experts Compables (for corporate accounting).
 France remains the major, possibly only, reference point in Benin for accounting (Elad, 2015).
 Northern accounting associations have a minimal presence and membership.

-In contrast, many Ghanaian accountants hold qualifications from British accounting associations, especially the ACCA and the Chartered Institute of Management Accountants.
+In contrast, many Ghanaian accountants hold qualifications from British accounting associations, especially the ACCA and the Chartered Institute of Management Accountants (CIMA).
+These global accounting associations fill a lack of local capacity for internationally recognised accounting training undertaken within Ghana, whereas in Benin, like other Francophone African countries, the final examination must be taken in France.
 The ACCA, “the largest [accountancy] examining body in the world” (Annisette, 2000: 654), established in Ghana since colonialism had “11,000 students throughout the country” in 2002.
 Their training imbues Anglo-American accounting approaches, systems, standards, and practices.
 For example, its taxation examination was based on British not Ghanaian law.
-Indigenous UK qualified accountants dominate local offices of ‘Big Four’ accounting firms – 80% of professionals in Deloitte Ghana are ACCA members; and many public accountants, especially those in senior positions at the CAGD (including former AGs) and the Audit Service are ACCA-qualified.
-This secures substantial membership and training fees for British professional accounting associations and inclines local leaders to use Northern consultants and systems, with fees and purchases accruing to Northern countries.
-The global accounting associations fill a lack of local capacity for internationally recognised accounting training undertaken within Ghana, whereas in Benin, like other Francophone African countries, the final examination must be taken in France.
+Indigenous UK qualified accountants dominate local offices of ‘Big Four’ accounting firms – 80% of professionals in Deloitte Ghana are ACCA members; and many public accountants, especially in senior positions at the CAGD (including former AGs) and the Audit Service are ACCA-qualified.
+This secures substantial membership and training fees for British accounting associations and inclines local leaders to use Northern consultants and systems, with fees and purchases accruing to Northern countries.